 I remembered what Vervain had told me, that it would hit me all at once.
 It still hadn’t, though.
 I still felt emotionless, which gave me comfort and shame all at once.
 I started to think it would never hit me, maybe that I would never feel anything again.
 I didn’t know what to think about that.

 It had hit my father, I guess, hard enough to run back home and take me with him if I chose.
 When it hit me, would I jump aboard this move to the Arctic?
 Would I do something else crazy?
 Would I dig up my mother’s bones and run away to the Gulf?
 I hoped not.
 It troubled me, this idea that I could become a helpless puppet of my grief.

 I thought about that as we canoed up the Ohio.
 This time of year, the calm waters made paddling upstream easy.
 We finally came to the point where three rivers meet, and mingled with the crowds already gathering on the Christmas grounds.

 The Christmas grounds consisted of a floodplain on the southern bank of the Monongahela, from which one could clearly see the ruins of Downtown.
 Every monsoon season, the river would flood.
 In the dry season, the water receded to reveal soft, loamy soil.
-The People of the Hilltop dwelt amongst the steep southern hills and only came here to host the Christmas festival.
+The People of the Hilltop dwelt amongst the steep southern hills and only came down here to host the Christmas festival.
 They took great pride in their role as Christmas hosts.
 They had planted a number of Caribbean pines along the base of the slopes just for that purpose, and spent the entire year collecting fat and beeswax to make into candles.

 I let Pillbug out of her basket.
 She seemed glad to get back on solid ground, hopping about, sometimes sniffing curiously, sometimes fluffing her fur and arching her back at unfamiliar people, noises, and smells.